 the same address and queue name) or a JMS consumer tries to connect to a

 match.
 Queues which are auto-created

 are durable, non-temporary, and non-transient.
-Default is

 delete auto-created JMS queues when they have both 0 consumers and 0 messages.